braddle/tdd-workshop-php/README.md

 ### Task 1 (Queue - Abstract Data Type)

 In pairs you will implement a String Queue (First In, First Out - FIFO) that will conform to the [Collection Interface](src/Collection.php).

+### Demo 2 (Lunchtime Meal Deal - Simple Application)

+As a group we will implement a Simple Application that conforms to the [Till Interface](src/MealDeal/Till.php) to calculate the total cost of a basket based on the lunch time meal deal

+  - Sandwich £2.00
+  - Drink £0.90
+  - Crisps £0.50
+  - Sandwich, Drink & Crisp £3.00

+### Task 2 (TODO - Simple Application)

+TODO